Pierre1231/Jingyi-web/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Applied Mathematics
+    - course: Bachelor of Information and Computer Science
       institution: Beihang University
       year: 2020